soulsolomon/Plug-and-Produce-FreeCADMacro/README.md

 		3. TRIAL
 		--------
-		For simple demonstration, use already made design in the package.
+		For simple demonstration, use already made design inside this package.

 		Thank you for reading me!

+## Authors

+* **Solomon Gugsa** - *Initial work* -

+## License

+This project is licensed under -----

+## Acknowledgments
+Special thanks to Anders Nillson, Fredrik Danielsson